 For an international student, this policy is intended to allow them to maintain full-time student status so there is no adverse impact on their current visa status.
 However, an international student should discuss the intended leave period with the International Student and Scholar Services office at the beginning of the planning period in order to identify and address proactively any individual or unique visa issues and/or to consider the latest applicable regulations.

-The Policy on Pregnant and Parenting Students and Applicants affords reasonable academic accommodations related to pregnancy and defined related medical conditions to the extent that such accommodations would not result in a fundamental alteration of the academic program or impose an undue burden on the University.
-Arrangements related to coursework outside of accommodations provided under the Policy on Pregnant and Parenting Students and Applicants should be discussed directly with the student’s faculty.
+The Accommodations Policy affords reasonable academic accommodations related to pregnancy and defined related medical conditions to the extent that such accommodations would not result in a fundamental alteration of the academic program or impose an undue burden on the University.
+Arrangements related to coursework outside of accommodations provided under the Accommodations Policy should be discussed directly with the student’s faculty.

 Approval and Notification

 The Associate Dean for Student Affairs in The Graduate School grants approval of parental leave after review of the student’s application and documentation, and notice to the student’s program.
 The student’s request for leave under this policy must be submitted no later than eight (8) weeks prior to the anticipated beginning of parental leave.

 The leave will be granted to eligible graduate students who have submitted an application and appropriate documentation of anticipated birth or adoption.
 This process must include written certification from a health care provider and written permission by the graduate student stating that an official of the University may contact the certifying health care provider, if needed.